Israeli leader warns Hezbollah during visit to border | Law-Order

 In a speech last week, Hezbollah's leader, said Lebanon should be able to extract oil and gas in Lebanese waters and warned that sending the drones was “a modest beginning to where the situation could be heading”.

-Lebanon claims the Karish gas field is disputed territory, while Israel says it lies within its internationally recognised economic waters.
-The US has been mediating indirect negotiations since October 2020.
+Lebanon claims the Karish gas field in the eastern Mediterranean is disputed territory, while Israel says it lies within its internationally recognized economic waters.
+The United States has been mediating indirect negotiations since October 2020.

+Late Tuesday, Lapid flew over the gas field in an apparent message to Lebanon.
+“Israel's natural gas reserves have the potential to contribute toward a solution to the global energy crisis,'' he said.

 Israel and Lebanon, which have been officially at war since Israel's creation in 1948, both claim some 860 square kilometers of the Mediterranean Sea.